JaeHyung-0801/20252R0136COSE36203/README.md

 To prevent data leakage, we split data at the song level rather than the segment level.
 Segments from the same song are never shared between training and test sets.

+## Sub-Genre Clustering
+KMeans clustering is used to discover acoustic sub-genres within the dataset.
+Some clusters align well with genre labels, while others show mixed characteristics.